Gazprombank (Transnistria)

 Gazprombank (Transnistria) is a large Transnistrian bank with headquarters in Tiraspol.
 It was established in 1993 with a capital of US$5.5 million.
 It is claimed to be a subsidiary of Russia's Gazprombank (АКБ Газпромбанк, sometimes transcribed as Gasprombank), although Gazprombank has not confirmed the ownership officially.

-It has approximately 500 corporate clients in Transnistria, among them Tiraspoltransgas.
+It has approximately 500 corporate clients in Transnistria, among them Tiraspoltransgaz.
 In addition to its corporate clients, the bank is also a retail bank, offering mortgages and credit cards through branches in Transnistria's major cities.

 The bank works with five corresponding banks abroad.
 It is also a Transnistrian partner of a number of international payment systems: Western Union, MIGOM, Anelik, Fast Mail, Contact, and Leader for money transfers.